Alan Keith-Lucas

-Alan Keith-Lucas (1910–1995), known during the early part of his life as Alan Lucas, was a British-born social worker and professor at the University of North Carolina at Chapel Hill who worked primarily in the field of residential childcare.
+Alan Keith-Lucas (5 February 1910 – 5 August 1995), known during the early part of his life as Alan Lucas, was a British-born social worker and professor at the University of North Carolina at Chapel Hill who worked primarily in the field of residential childcare.

 Early life

 Alan Lucas was one of three sons of Alys Hubbard Lucas and Keith Lucas, inventor of the first aeronautical compass.
 His brothers were the aeronautical engineer David Keith-Lucas and the political scientist Bryan Keith-Lucas.
 After the death of Keith Lucas in 1916, his wife Alys changed the family name, and, as Alys Keith-Lucas, edited a short book giving his background together with reminiscences of him and a list of his publications.

-He was educated at Gresham's School and then at the University of Cambridge, graduating Bachelor of Arts, a first degree which as usual later gave him the title of Master of Arts.
+He was educated at Gresham's School, Holt, and then (like his father) at Trinity College, Cambridge, graduating in 1931 with a first-class Bachelor of Arts in English, a first degree which later gave him the title of Master of Arts (Cantab.).
 Interested in the emerging profession of social work, not then studied at post-graduate level in Britain, Keith-Lucas moved to the United States.
 At Case Western Reserve University he earned a master's degree in social administration, and he went on to take a Doctorate in Philosophy from Duke University.